menu

 One of the nice things about Horntown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Horntown doesn't have a public transportation system that people use for their commute.
+Horntown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Horntown in 2022 was $31,609, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $126,436 for a family of four.
 However, Horntown contains both very wealthy and poor people as well.
 Horntown also has one of the higher rates of people living in poverty in the nation, with 38.63% of its population below the federal poverty line.